Series: Ghostwriting for Skeptics

 This entry is part 4 of 8 in the series Ghostwriting for Skeptics

-This is the most common fear in any ghostwriting consultation.
-It is also the most preventable problem, because voice mismatch is a process failure, not a mystery.
-A working ghostwriter captures your voice by interviewing you long enough to hear how you actually talk, drafts in that voice, and…
+What if it doesn’t sound like me is the most common fear in any ghostwriting consultation, and the most preventable, because voice mismatch is a process failure, not a mystery.
+A real ghostwriter interviews you long enough to hear how you actually talk, drafts in that voice, and revises until the page sounds like you.
+Here is exactly how the process keeps it from going wrong.

 Read More »